-As of version 3.6, users can now stream their anime collection to any Shoko supported program. while the majority of the work is done for you,there are a few things you'll need to do in order to start streaming.
+Users can stream their anime collection to any Shoko supported program.
+While the majority of the work is done for you, there are a few things you'll need to do in order to start streaming.
 First make sure ports 8111 and 8112 are forwarded to allow outside access to Shoko.
-If using Shoko Desktop on another computer, make sure you're using one of the fully support video players which you can check in settings > video players and make sure ports 8111 and8112 are forwarded.
+If using Shoko Desktop on another computer, make sure you're using one of the supported video players listed in Settings > Video Players.

 No, Shoko does not provide a way for the user to download anime anymore.

 While originally supported, this feature was removed to distance the Shoko team from any sort of legal actions for providing a method to download anime.

-While we currently do not offer a solution to backup your database whenever you'd like, we do automatically backup your database before updating Shoko to the latest version and depending on your database type, you'll find your backup in one of two locations. the exact location for sql server will change depending on what version of sql server you are running.
+While we currently do not offer a solution to backup your database whenever you'd like, we do automatically backup your database before updating Shoko to the latest version.
+If you need to restore an older version you'll find your backups in the following locations.